 9. Organise tourist in your town event

 Encourage community members to rediscover their town as tourists would.
-Highlight unique restaurants, shops, and hidden gems they may need to be aware of.
+Highlight unique restaurants, shops, and hidden gems they may need to know.
 Share exciting and uncommon local history, guide a town tour, and empower community members to strengthen their connection to their local heritage.

 10. A hobby or craft show

 Craft fairs allow residents with a creative flair to showcase their talents.
 Your community may be home to individuals who can produce stunning art or unique items.
+Thus, it can be one of your community event ideas.
 These events can be organised during holidays, allowing attendees to purchase gifts for loved ones.
-This supports small businesses and fosters a sense of community by giving the local crafting community a platform to showcase their best pieces and form relationships.
+This supports small businesses and fosters community by giving the local crafting community a platform to showcase their best pieces and form relationships.